Saturday, May 3

 The Management Plan for the GVG State Park was completed in December 2013 and is available at http://www.nysparks.com/inside-our-agency/master-plans.aspx.

 The Genesee Valley Greenway is one of hundreds of greenways being developed across the nation along old canals, abandoned rail beds, and riverbanks.
 It passes through scenic woodlands, river and stream valleys, rolling farmlands, steep gorges, and historic villages located in sixteen towns in Monroe, Livingston, Wyoming, Allegany, and Cattaraugus counties in New York State.

-· There is a major washout just south of York Landing (~ mi 24).
-The detour for the section of Greenway between York Landing and Route 63 is River Road, west of the Greenway.
-Grant funding to fix this culvert has been approved and repairs are expected in summer 2012.
+There is a major washout just south of York Landing (~ mi 24).
+The trail has been temporarily re-routed around the wash out.
+Grant funding to fix this culvert has been approved and repairs are expected in 2014.
+During the culvert repair, the detour for thie section of Greenway between York Landing and Route 63 is River Road, west of the Greenway.
+Grant funding to fix this culvert has been approved and repairs are expected in 2014.

 Geocaching on the Greenway

 Do you like scavenger hunts?
 Are you interested in a challenge?
 If you answer yes, read about Geocaching on the Greenway.
 This may be an activity that will get your whole family out on the trail.
 Note that permits are required for placing caches on certain sections of the Greenway since it is now a NYS Park.
 Check the policies included on this web site under Trail Users.